5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 I look around, people seem to want to get done with this topic.
 Participants seem to have no clue of the importance of HOW a decision is being made.

 My inner negotiation continues: “If you raise your hand, this will get really annoying.
-This proposal might create the distortion you envision, but you can back off from this project without too much loss.”
+They will all bond together against you.
+Yes, this proposal might create the distortion you envision, but if it does you can back away from this project.”

 I sigh.
 And keep my hand in my lap.